-The Ethnological Institute pursues both the basic and applied research in the field of ethnology and in the related fields.
-Ethnological Institute pursues scientific research, provides information services, methodological assistance and expert analyses.
+Institute of Ethnology pursues both the basic and applied research in the field of ethnology and in the related fields.
+Institute of Ethnology pursues scientific research, provides information services, methodological assistance and expert analyses.
 Ethnological Institute publishes scholarly publications, journals, collections of texts, and organizes conferences and seminars.
 The Institute manages various collections, catalogues them, and publishes bibliographies and indexes of sources.

 The basic research focuses on both material and intangible traditional culture, and the issues of social relations, their contemporary state as well as in the historical perspective.
 The Ethnological Institute cooperates with universities on lectures and training of scholars.

-With its activity Ethnological Institute contributes to understanding of the ways of life and culture of various national, social, and ethnic groups and minorities in the Czech Republic and abroad.
+With its activity Institute of Ethnology contributes to understanding of the ways of life and culture of various national, social, and ethnic groups and minorities in the Czech Republic and abroad.

-The Ethnological Institute comprises seats in Prague and Brno, and following departmens: Department of Critical Heritage Studies, Department of memory studies, Department of Ecological Anthropology, Department of Mobility and Migration, Department of Ethnomusicology and Ethnochoreology.
+Institute of Ethnology comprises seats in Prague and Brno, and following departmens: Department of Critical Heritage Studies, Department of Memory studies, Department of Ecological Anthropology, Department of Mobility and Migration, Department of Ethnomusicology and Ethnochoreology.